Youth Fèis (October)

 EVENING ACTIVITES

 All participants (residents and non-residents) can participate in the following activities.
+A full timetable will be sent out to everyone via email

-7pm All at Tutor Concert in the Macphail Theatre.
+Tuesday: Tutors’ Concert at the Macphail Theatre.

 CONTACT